ficovh/bsdguy/content/pelican.md

-Title: Pelican
+Title: Make a static website with Pelican
 author: Francisco Valladolid
 tags: python, blog, static, website
 lang: en
 category: blog
 slug: pelican
-Date: 2018-02-07
+Date: 2018-03-19

-# Make a static blog with Pelican.
+email: ficovh@gmail.com

 ## What is Pelican?
 According to the website, Pelican is a static website generator written in Python programming language.